gidapataki/aison/REFERENCE.md

 - Duplicate enum values
 - Duplicate enum names
 - Alias for undefined enum value
-- Missing discriminator key or tag on a variant alternative
+- Missing discriminator key on a variant mapping
-- Mismatched discriminator keys across variant alternatives
+- Missing discriminator tag (object `name()`) for a variant alternative

 These trigger: